klarsen1/NBA_RANKINGS/readme.md

 </tbody>
 </table>

-These difference-variables are then directly entered into the logistic regression model (labeled as share\_minutes\_cluster\_XX in the coefficient files).
+These difference-variables are then directly entered into the logistic regression model (labeled as share\_minutes\_cluster\_XX in the regression model).
 The regression model then estimates the importance of each archetype -- i.e., the *coefficients* shown in the right-most column.
 Hence, for team 1's roster to be considered strong, compared to team 2, it must have a surplus of minutes allocated to archetypes with large and positive coefficients, and vice versa for archetypes with negative coefficients.

 ### How Are Players Assigned to Archetypes?